Table of Contents

 The split between these two libraries comes from the fact that we now have an in-process console runner (that is the runner that is linked into your unit test projects, from the xunit.v3.runner.inproc.console package) and an out-of-process console runner (the one in xunit.v3.runner.console).
 The former only has to be able to run v3 test projects, whereas the latter has to be able to run projects from v1, v2, and v3.

-The in-process console runner takes dependencies on xunit.v3.core and xunit.v3.runner.common to be able to perform its runner duties, whereas xunit.v3.runner.utility takes dependencies only on xunit.abstractions to be able run v2 tests (and Mono.Cecil to be able to read assembly metadata without loading the assembly into memory).
+The in-process console runner takes dependencies on xunit.v3.extensibility.core and xunit.v3.runner.common to be able to perform its runner duties, whereas xunit.v3.runner.utility takes dependencies only on xunit.abstractions to be able run v2 tests (and Mono.Cecil to be able to read assembly metadata without loading the assembly into memory).

 At the moment, third party reporters are not supported.
 We have an open issue to solve the problem of how to enable third party reporters without creating the strong dependency on xunit.v3.runner.utility, as the strong dependency in v2 on xunit.runner.utility made writing third party reporters exceptionally fragile.